 What's more, if you trade an infected Pokémon to someone, the virus can get passed on to that trainer's Pokémon as well.
-So, if you have a few buddies who are all playing Sword or Shield, you'll definitely want to trade an infected Pokemon around if one of you gets one.
-Finally, you can breed the infected Pokémon at the Nursery in the hopes of infecting its offspring.
+So, if you have a few buddies who are all playing Sword or Shield, you'll definitely want to trade an infected Pokémon around if one of you gets one.
+Finally, Pokémon Sword and Shield Pokérus can pass down to eggs.
+You can breed the infected Pokémon at the Nursery in the hopes of infecting its offspring.

 How does a Pokémon get cured of Pokérus?

 Since Pokérus isn't technically a status condition within the game, you cannot heal the infection with items or by going to a Pokémon Center.
-The condition automatically clears up after four days and, like Chicken Pox, once your Pokémon is no longer infected, it can never catch Pokérus again.
+The condition automatically clears up after four days and, similar to Chicken Pox, once your Pokémon is no longer infected, it can never catch Pokérus again.

 Any infected Pokémon in your party automatically begins the curing process when a new day starts on your Switch, or when the internal clock on your Switch rolls over to a new day.
 That means that if you turn off your game one day and turn it on the next day, your infected Pokémon will have begun the healing process.

 Pokémon with the virus will have the Pokérus icon next to their stats when you look at them in your boxes.
-You'll know that a Pokémon has been cured of the virus because the Pokérus symbol won't have an x going through it anymore.
+You'll know that a Pokémon has been cured of the virus because the Pokérus symbol will just be a face that doesn't have an "X" going through it anymore.

 How to tell if your Pokémon have Pokérus